pythonhealthdatascience/pydesrap_mms/README.md

 For clarity, changes from the DES book in this template are explained in `docs/hsma_changes.md`.

 ✨ **Style:** The coding style is based on the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 Linting is implemented using `pylint` (with `nbqa` to enable it to run on jupyter notebooks).

-🧱 **Package structure:** In Python, a package can simply be defined as a directory with an `__init__.py` file in it.
-In this repository, the scripts for model (within `simulation/`) are treated as a little local package.
-This keeps the code model code isolated from our experiments and analysis.
-It is installed as an editable (`-e`) local import - with `-e` meaning it will update with changes to the local files in `simulation/`.
-As it is installed in our environment, it can then easily be used anywhere else in the directory - here, in `notebooks/` and `tests/` - without needing any additional code (e.g. no need to modify `sys.path`, or have additional `__init__.py` files).

 <br>